lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/examples-of-how-to-write-content-for-specific-impairments.md

 ### Do

 *   use a combination of colour, shapes and text
-*   follow a linear, logical layout -and ensure text flows and is visible when text is magnified to 200%
+*   follow a linear, logical layout and ensure text flows and is visible when text is magnified to 200%
 *   put buttons and notifications in context

 ### Don't